canonical/ubuntu-pro-docs/user-management.rst

 * From the dashboard, select *Account users* on the bar at the top of the page.
 * Click *Add new user*, then provide the name and email address of the new user.
-* Select their role type:
+* Select their role type -
     * Administrators can access the Pro token, manage users and, for online shop customers, manage subscriptions and invoices.
     * Billing contacts can manage subscriptions and invoices, for online shop customers, but cannot access the Pro token and cannot manage users.
     * Technical contacts can access the Pro token but cannot manage users or subscriptions/invoices.
-* New users should follow the instructions `under Initial account setup <https://documentation.ubuntu.com/pro/account-setup/>`_ to log into the Pro dashboard.
+* New users should follow the instructions under `Initial account setup <https://documentation.ubuntu.com/pro/account-setup/>`_ to log into the Pro dashboard.

 Remove a user
 -------------